orangain/marionette-sortable/README.md

 ### As a Behavior (mixin)

-Marionette.SortableCollectionView also provides `Sortable` Behavior.
+Marionette Sortable also provides `Marionette.SortableBehavior`.
-This enable you to add `Sortable` behavior to any `Marionette.CollectionView`s without inheriting `Marionette.SortableCollectionView`.
+This enable you to make sortable any `Marionette.CollectionView`s without inheriting `Marionette.SortableCollectionView`.
+Note that `html5sortable: true` is required when using HTML5 Sortable.

 ```js
 var YourCollectionView = Marionette.CollectionView.extend({